AdobeDocs/experience-manager-65.en/help/forms/using/customize-create-correspondence-ui.md

 ## Refresh the Create Correspondence UI to see the custom logo {#refreshccrui}

 Clear the browser cache and then open the Create Correspondence UI instance in your browser.
 You should see your custom logo.

-![Create correspondence user interface with custom logo](assets/0_1_introscreenshot-1.png) **Figure:** *The custom icon in the Create Correspondence UI*
+![Create correspondence user interface with custom logo](assets/0_1_introscreenshot-1.png)

+The custom icon in the Create Correspondence UI